code-dot-org/code-dot-org/README.md

 * Option A: Use [VMWare Player](https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/4_0) and an [Ubuntu 14.04 iso image](http://releases.ubuntu.com/14.04.1/ubuntu-14.04.1-desktop-amd64.iso)
 * Option B: Use vagrant ([install](https://docs.vagrantup.com/v2/installation/)):
-  1. First clone the code.org git repo to get the provided Vagrantfile (you will be able to skip step 1 of the common setup instructions): `git clone https://github.com/code-dot-org/code-dot-org.git`
+  1. Just download the project's [Vagrantfile](https://github.com/code-dot-org/code-dot-org/raw/staging/Vagrantfile) (you will be able to skip all Ubuntu and common setup instructions) to your desired code-dot-org project directory
-  1. `cd code-dot-org`
+  1. In the directory where you downloaded the Vagrantfile:
     1. `vagrant up`
     1. `vagrant ssh`
-  1. Goto step 2 of the common setup instructions
+    1. Dashboard and Pegasus are setup/built by default, to run them both in the development environment execute the following in the Vagrant SSH session:
+      1. `cd code-dot-org`
+      1. `bin/dashboard-server`
+  1. On your host machine you can now visit [Dashboard](http://localhost.studio.code.org:3000/) and [Pegasus](http://localhost.code.org:3000/)
 * Option C: Use AWS EC2: [launch Ubuntu 14.04 AMI](https://console.aws.amazon.com/ec2/home?region=ap-northeast-1#launchAmi=ami-d9fdddd8)

 ## Common setup

 1. `git clone https://github.com/code-dot-org/code-dot-org.git`
-1. `gem install bundler -v 1.10.4`
+1. `gem install bundler -v 1.10.4` (if you have permission issues you can use sudo or take ownership of the gem directories)
 1. `rbenv rehash` (if using rbenv)
 1. `cd code-dot-org/aws`
 1. `bundle install`